Republican factions fighting for control of the party in Tuesday’s primary election

 With term limits forcing John Wiik out of the Senate, current representatives Deutsch and Sauder are seeking the open seat.

-Deutsch has a 66.7% Citizens for Liberty rating and received donations from South Dakota Right to Life PAC and Protecting SD Kids.
+Deutsch has a 66.7% Citizens for Liberty rating and received donations from South Dakota Right to Life PAC, Protecting SD Kids and Dusty PAC.
 Sauder has a 43.5% Citizens for Liberty rating and contributions from South Dakota Strong and Dusty PAC.

 District 35 (Pennington): Incumbent Mike Walsh, of Box Elder, vs. challengers Greg Blanc and Curtis Nupen, both of Rapid City.
 There is no Democratic or independent candidate, which means the Republican primary winner wins the seat.